Apache CloudStack on RaspberryPi4 with KVM

 enable_gic=1

-Next, install basic packages and setup time:
+Next, install basic packages and setup time as the root user:

 apt-get install ntpdate openssh-server sudo vim htop tar iotop